-Chances are if you live in a rural or even suburban surroundings, you live near feral cats – skittish, roughened wild cats which may look like they need some human help, only to run away when approached (Learn More Here).
+Chances are if you live in a rural or even suburban surroundings, you live near feral cats – skittish, roughened wild cats which may look like they need some human help, only to run away when approached (check my site).
 These cats are not tame and in no way willing to be a house cat and are perfectly capable of living outside on their own, whether it damages some of the ecosystems or not.

 If you find yourself surrounded by those untamed creatures, you have many alternatives.
 One, you could leave them claim they are simply not your problem.
 This is a favored solution for many but by no means a great one.
 There are over 70 million feral cats in the U.S.A. scientists and alone rightly blame the extinction of thirty-three species of bird on such huge variety of cats: cats who hunt, kill and eat all sorts of birds, reptiles and rodents.
 This overpopulation could quickly lead to the extinction of different birds and perhaps even some prey mammals.
 Plus, who would like the reek of a feral cat spraying on its land underneath and around their carport?
 Yuck.